Skip to content

 Variables

-Each request or email has a set of Base Variables (see below) that contain information like the request IP, method, headers, query string values, form values and the request content.
-To see a list of variables, click the Variables button in the editor.
-Clicking on a variable copies it to the clipboard.
+Each request, email or DNSHook has a set of Base Variables that are always present and contain information like the request IP, method, headers, query string values, form values and the request content.

 Variables Menu

-This works since Custom Actions are executed synchronously in a chain, sharing data as they're being executed.
+Variables work since Custom Actions are executed synchronously in a chain, sharing data as they're being executed.

 Global Variables